The Road to Yorktown Started in Newport.

 Experience the events and programs that celebrate America250 and expand your knowledge of Newport’s History.

 – Independence Day Open House at the Colony House is an ongoing tradition for the Newport Historical Society celebrating the ratification of the Declaration of Independence.
-The Colony House will be open to the public from 9am to 10am and a reading of the Declaration of Independence will be held on the steps of the Colony House at 11am.
+The Colony House will be open to the public on Saturday, July 4th from 9am to 10am and a reading of the Declaration of Independence will be held on the steps of the Colony House at 11am.
 For more details visit the events page.

 – French in Newport is a free, annual event to commemorate the French occupation of Newport that represented a turning point in the American Revolution.
-Sponsored in part by the National Parks Service/Washington-Rochambeau National Historic Trail, this living history weekend showcases what life was like in colonial Newport and features historic reenactors portraying key figures like George and Martha Washington, the Marquis de Lafayette and the Marquis de Chastellux, and head of the French army, comte de Rochambeau.
+Sponsored in part by the National Parks Service/Washington-Rochambeau National Historic Trail, this living history event showcases what life was like in colonial Newport and features historic reenactors portraying key figures like George and Martha Washington, the Marquis de Lafayette and the Marquis de Chastellux, and head of the French army, comte de Rochambeau.
+The French in Newport event will take place on Saturday, July 11th, 2026 in Washington Square, Newport.
+For more details visit the events page.

 Explore more upcoming events